jmespath/go-jmespath/README.md

 [![Build Status](https://img.shields.io/travis/jmespath/go-jmespath.svg)](https://travis-ci.org/jmespath/go-jmespath)

+NOTE: This is a fork of [go-jmespath](https://github.com/jmespath/go-jmespath) with support for user-defined functions

 go-jmespath is a GO implementation of JMESPath, which is a query language for JSON.
 It will take a JSON